bigcommerce/dev-docs/docs/api-docs/channels/building-channel-apps.md

 - Button
 - Spinner

 For an in-depth guide to using V3 Catalog endpoints, see [Catalog Overview](https://developer.bigcommerce.com/api-docs/catalog/products-overview).
-For a complete API reference (including request schemas and property descriptions), see [API Reference > Catalog](https://developer.bigcommerce.com/api-reference/catalog/catalog-api).
+For a complete API reference including request schemas and property descriptions, see [Catalog](https://developer.bigcommerce.com/api-reference/catalog/catalog-api).

 ## Creating listings

 Whether importing or exporting the catalog, you will need to create listings for products shared between the channel and BigCommerce.
-Any products imported to BigCommerce or exported to the channel must have a corresponding listing -- this is to support the listing being managed separately from the base catalog product.
+Any products imported to BigCommerce or exported to the channel must have a corresponding listing to support the listing being managed separately from the base catalog product.

 To [create channel listings](https://developer.bigcommerce.com/api-reference/store-management/channels/channel-listings/createchannellistings), send a `POST` request to `/v3/channels/{{CHANNEL_ID}}/listings`: